amhewagama/webeaze/README.md

 Eazy website generator with tailwind css, SEO freindly

   <h1>Welcome to WebEaze</h1>
-    <p>WebEaze is a cutting-edge website creation framework designed to revolutionize the way websites are built and maintained.
+    <p>WebEaze is a cutting-edge website creation framework.
 With a strong focus on simplicity, memory efficiency, time optimization, and top-notch quality, WebEaze empowers developers and designers to craft stunning websites with ease.</p>

   <h1>Key Features:</h1>
     <ul>